ichatters4/FormatConverter/README.md

 ConverterDemo is the concrete realization of this abstraction.

 Finally, a client would use this as demonstrated via the example shown in Client.java

+By no means is this a production ready - I can think of many ways to enhance it and make it more robust.

+- This parser does not handle tabs or other escape characters if found in the first row of the CSV file.